MagedGDEV/CppInsights/README.md

 array2D [0][1] = 2;
 ```

-***Vectors*** are similar to arrays, where they are a collection of variables of the same type, it is provided by the C++ Standard Library.
+***Vectors*** are similar to arrays, where they are collections of variables of the same type, it is provided by the C++ Standard Library.
 Vectors are more flexible than arrays which provides the following characteristics:

 - Size of the vector is **dynamic**
-- Variables are of same type
+- Variables are of the same type
 - Stored in contiguous memory locations
 - Each element can be accessed by using an index (position)
 - Position of first element is **`0`** not **`1`**